 In the meantime, the delegates were tasked with pursuing the necessary steps required to form a Catholic Press Association for Australia and New Zealand.
 To this end, a committee is drafted from the delegates consisting of Fr Murtagh (The Advocate), Fr Francis O’Dea (The Tablet), Jim Kelleher (The Catholic Weekly) and Fr Des O’Connor SJ (The Australian Messenger of the Sacred Heart).

 After the second convention in Melbourne, a new Constitution establishes that the association will hold an annual Convention and AGM where annual elections for an Executive Council will occur.
-From the third of such conventions, the Catholic Press Association of Australia and New Zealand (CPA) is created.
+From the third of such conventions, the Catholic Press Association of Australia and New Zealand (CPA) was created.
 The “Memorandum to the Australian Hierarchy (of the Church)” is drafted and submitted by the CPA Executive from this conference.
 It declares that the mission of the Catholic press “is an extension of the work of Christian education.”
 It also asks the Bishops’ Conference for its “maximum support and encouragement” as well as “adequate financing and staffing (for) publishing success”.

 Members discussed the need to appreciate and honour excellence in the association during the 1960 convention in Brisbane.
 The Annual Award for “Best Feature article of Australian interest” was created and named in honour of the CPA founding President, Fr James Murtagh.